Tourism in Croatia: Dubrovnik

-One of the best-known Croatian tourist sites is the fortified city of Dubrovnik with its Renaissance culture.
-The highlight is the Sponza Palace which dates from the 16th century and is currently used to house the National Archives.
+The fortified city of Dubrovnik is a coastal area in Southern Croatia.
+The Sponza Palace is located here, which dates from the 16th century and is currently used to house the National Archives.
 The Rector's Palace is a Gothic-Renaissance structure that now houses a museum.
-Its façade is depicted on the reverse of the Croatian 50 kuna banknote, issued in 1993 and 2002.

 The St. Saviour Church is another remnant of the Renaissance period, next to the Franciscan Monastery.
-The Franciscan monastery's library possesses 30,000 volumes, 22 incunabula, 1,500 valuable handwritten documents.
-Exhibits include a 15th-century silver-gilt cross and silver thurible, an 18th-century crucifix from Jerusalem, a martyrology (1541) by Bernardin Gučetić and illuminated Psalters.
-Dubrovnik's most famous church is St Blaise's Church, built in the 18th century in honor of Dubrovnik's patron saint.
+Dubrovnik's is home to St Blaise's Church, built in the 18th century in honor of Dubrovnik's patron saint.
 Dubrovnik's baroque Cathedral houses relics of Saint Blaise.
 The city's Dominican Monastery resembles a fortress on the outside but the interior contains an art museum and a Gothic-Romanesque church.
-A treasure of the Dominican monastery is its library with over 220 incunabula, numerous illustrated manuscripts, a rich archive with manuscripts and documents and an extensive art collection.
-The main feature of Dubrovnik is its walls that run 2 km around the city.
+The Dominican monastery is its library with over 220 incunabula, numerous illustrated manuscripts, an archive with manuscripts and documents and an extensive art collection.
+A feature of Dubrovnik is its walls that run 2 km around the city.
 The walls run from four to six metres thick on the landward side but are thinner on the seaward side.
 The system of turrets and towers were intended to protect the city.
+Just off the coast of Dubrovnik is the forested island of Lokrum.
+The small island has a castle, a thousand-year-old Benedictine monastery, and a botanical garden initially started by Maximilian I of Mexico in the 19th century.